pierrickrouxel/jpa-entity-generator/README.md

 # jpa-entity-generator

 This is a Java library which generates Lombok-wired JPA entity source code.
-The project provides Gradle plugin and Maven plugin.
+The project provides Gradle plugin.

 ## Getting Started

-### build.gradle
+Configure you gradle project with the following build:

 ```groovy
 buildscript {